John-194/export_video-combine_audio_streams/README.md

 pip install -r requirements.txt
 ```
 ## Usage
+1. Make a .wav file of your microphone noise.
-Edit variables on line 51-54.
+2. Edit variables on line 51-54.